Effectively Negotiating the Purchase or Sale of Real Estate

 other.
 The true win-win (beyond a general satisfaction with the result) lies in

 discovering what can be exchanged that costs one party little but holds high

 value to the other.
-Many people use the concept of win-win as an excuse to avoid negotiating
+Many people use the concept of win-win to avoid negotiating

 It’s not always all about